HDHDNA/SabScript/README.md

 ---

-## 🚀 Features
+## ⚙️ Features
-- Easy Dupe for brainrots
+- Easy to use
 - Keyless
+- Fast dupe for brainrots
 ---

 ## 📥 How to Use

-Execute this script:
+Execute this script in your executor:

 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/HDHDNA/Sab/refs/heads/main/lua"))()